joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * Enable new custom recommendation types
 * Augment Azure Advisor recommendations with richer details that better drive action
-* Add fit score to recommendations
+* Add fit score to recommendations.
 * Add historical perspective to recommendations _(the older the recommendation, the higher the chances to remediate it)_
-* Drive automated continuous optimization
+* Drive continuous automated optimization

 Azure Optimization Engine combines multiple data sources to give you better data-driven decisions and recommendations, outside of that usually deployed by the inbuilt Azure Advisor, example use-cases and data sources can be seen below: